- Home

 How to support someone in distress

 If an illness is ongoing or causing uncomfortable symptoms, some people may become distressed.
 This may be because they feel particularly ill, or scared or guilty about the strain they are putting on others.
-Some people become distressed because pain or symptoms such as depression are not well controlled.
+Some people become distressed because symptoms such as pain, nausea or breathlessness are not well controlled.
+Others may experience emotional distress, anxiety or depression.
 If the person you are caring for is becoming distressed, encourage them to discuss how they’re feeling with a doctor or counsellor.

-Depression and pain can almost always be treated, and help is generally available for other symptoms.
-It is important that you talk to your doctor or nurse about any emotional or physical symptoms that are causing the person with cancer distress or pain, and find ways to make their final days more comfortable.
+Pain and depression can almost always be treated, and help is generally available for other symptoms.
+It is important that you talk to the health care team about any emotional or physical symptoms that are causing the person with cancer distress, and find ways to make their final days more comfortable.

 Anticipatory grief

-Some carers experience anticipatory grief.
+Some carers experience anticipatory or pre-loss grief.
 This is the grief you feel when you are expecting the death of someone close to you.

 You may also feel anticipatory grief if the person you are caring for undergoes a change such as long periods of confusion or reduced consciousness.
 Although they are still physically present, you may feel as though you have somehow already lost the person that you love.
 This form of grief is a natural reaction to a very difficult situation.